openstack/barbican-specs/specs/template.rst

 Other end user impact
 ---------------------

-Aside from the API, are there other ways a user will interact with this feature?
+Aside from the API, CLI and Python clients are there other ways a user will interact with this feature?

-* Does this change have an impact on python-novaclient?
-What does the user interface there look like?

 Performance Impact
 ------------------